Luo-Yihao/torch3d_curvature/README.md

 - [x] **Support for Multiple Representations**: Supports meshes, point clouds (oriented or non-oriented), voxels, implicit functions, and Gaussian splatting.
 - [x] **Batch Processing**: Process multiple meshes in parallel for curvature and topological estimation.
 - [ ] Explore a zero-shot deep learning model for curvature and topological characteristic estimation.
+- [x] **Curvature-guided Mesh Sampling**: Sample points from meshes based on curvature for point cloud extraction with importance sampling.

 **Note**: This project corrects several conceptual issues found in `PyTorch3D`.
 For instance, `pytorch3d.ops.estimate_pointcloud_local_coord_frames` incorrectly derives frames using the covariance matrix of each point in a point cloud.
 Find the corrected version in `ops.mesh_geometry.Differentiable_Global_Geometry_PointCloud`.